The Difference between Self-Kindness vs. Self-Judgement

 Self-kindness motivates you to grow and change in ways that improve your emotional and mental well-being.
 Having compassion for yourself means accepting that you are only a human with flaws and imperfections.
 A human being who encounters frustrations, losses, and failures, makes mistakes and puts up with limitations.
 Having self-compassion means that you understand that this is a reality shared by all human beings.
 It allows you to accept this reality, acknowledging that no one is perfect, and neither are you.

-A self-compassionate individual understands that you are bound to be imperfect and fail as a human, so they don’t immerse themselves into self-criticism when confronted with challenges and failures but tent to be gentle and kind to themselves.
+A self-compassionate individual understands that you are bound to be imperfect and fail as a human.
+They don’t immerse themselves into self-criticism when confronted with challenges and failures but are gentle and kind to themselves.

 On the other hand, self-judgment is one of the main causes of frustration, anger, anxiety, and depression.
 However, most people don’t realize that these hurting feelings often have roots in their own self-judgments and self-destructive thoughts.
 In many anxious people, there is nothing actually happening that is triggering their anxiety, other than their own self-critical thoughts.